zhaluza/cryptozombies-notes/README.md

 unless our random function has a lot of money on the line, the users of your game likely won't have enough resources to attack it.

-## Lesson 5: ERC721 & Crypto-Collectibles
+## Lesson 5: ERC721 And Crypto-Collectibles

 ### [Tokens on Ethereum](https://cryptozombies.io/en/lesson/5/chapter/1)